joausaga/reportbytwitter/README.md

 Conceptual Model
 ----------------
 General purpose **social networks** are the main instrument in which participa is based on.
-It exploits the power and advantages (free, user-friendliness, worldwide connectivity, real-time information sharing) of these means to reach and engage the biggest virtual communities into online civic participation initiatives.
+It exploits the power and advantages (user-friendliness, worldwide connectivity, real-time information sharing) of these means to reach and engage the biggest virtual communities into online civic participation initiatives.

-The functioning of participa is based on **hashtags**, these are the key elements on which the initiatives supported by participa leverage on.
+The functioning of participa is based on **hashtags**.
 Because of this, it can work only with hashtag-supported social networking sites, such as Twitter, Facebook, Google Plus, and Instagram.
 Currently, *only Twitter is available*.

 The remaining concepts of participa's model are the initiatives, campaigns, and challenges, which all are logically related.
 The **initiatives** are the elements in which the details about the public consultants are defined.
 In the initiative